Pool (cue sports): Equipment

 Pool is played on a six pocket table.
 Modern pool tables generally range in size from 3.5 by 7 ft, to 4.5 by 9 ft.

 Under World Pool-Billiard Association (WPA) official equipment specifications, pool balls weigh from 5.5 to 6 oz and have a diameter of 2.25 in, plus or minus 0.005 in.
 Modern coin-operated pool tables generally use one of three methods to distinguish and return the cue ball to the front of the table while the numbered balls return to an inaccessible receptacle until paid for again: the cue ball is larger and heavier than the other balls, or denser and heavier, or has a magnetic core.

 Modern cue sticks are generally 58.5 in long for pool while cues prior to 1980 were designed for straight pool and had an average length of 57.5 in.
 By comparison, carom billiards cues are generally shorter with larger tips, and snooker cues longer with smaller tips.

 Game types

 Racked games

 These are games descended from the early 19th century games of pyramid pool and fifteen-ball pool which required balls to be racked due to the large number of them on the table.
 Of the other pyramid traditions of Continental Europe, only Russian pyramid survives.
-Snooker, originally known as snooker's pool, can be considered a member of this family.
+Snooker, originally known as snooker's pool, also has roots in pyramid.